Watson-Personal-Assistant/developer/_content/skill/skill_features.md

 In figure 4, the end-user asks about traffic diversions.
 At step 2, the skill sets `$traffic_interest` variable to diversions.
 Later in the conversation, when the user asks to see a map at step 7, the skill checks the `$traffic_interest` variable and responds with a map of roadworks and diversions.

 The skill context is saved by Watson Assistant Solutions and can be passed to a Watson Assistant (formerly Watson Conversation) workspace.
+Information is saved in the skill context for one month.

 #### Routing by session context
 Variables that are set in the session context are available to all skills.